lennygir/polito-se2-23-02-thesis/README.md

 - PUT `/api/proposals/:id`
     - Description
-      - Updates an existing proposal and notify the eventual update to the user.
+      - Updates an existing proposal and notifies the eventual update to the user.
+    - The user must be logged in as a teacher to use this endpoint
     - Parameters
       - id: Integer - Proposal ID
     - Request Body